yadavdeepak95/blockchain-explorer/CONFIG-COMPOSER-HLEXPLORER.md

 **./start.sh (It will have the backend up)**

-Launch the Blockchain explorer URL
+Launch the Hyperledger explorer URL